-&lt;sup>4 Some parts of the proofs are omitted in the present version.
-They can be found in the extended version of this work [6].

-two tools, we prove that any quantum eavesdropper who does not make a prohibitive number of calls to the black-box functions will fail to break a typical instance of the protocol, except with vanishing probability.
+$^{^4}$ Some parts of the proofs are omitted in the present version.
+They can be found in the extended version two tools, we prove that any quantum eavesdropper who does not make a prohibitive number of calls to the black-box functions will fail to break a typical instance of the protocol, except with vanishing probability.